Pergih/Pergih/README.md

 # About Me
 I'm a Computer Science student who likes data, algorithms, and building cool projects!

-And I am currently doing an internship 🙂
+And I am currently finishing my Bsc and looking for projects to work on🙂

 # Tech Stack
 ### Programming Languages